Cuenca Castilla La Mancha, Spain Travel Guide

 November-March

-Lowest prices, fewer crowds, unique winter charm, especially with snow.
+Lowest prices, fewer crowds, unique the charm of winter, especially with snow.

 Summers can be powerfully hot.
 Staying hydrated and seeking shade during peak hours is wise.
 Plan strenuous activities for the early morning or late afternoon.